Physical and Emotional Factors Weigh on SMA Patients’ Likelihood to Engage in Activities, Study Says

 Regardless of SMA subtype (1–4), people with this disease experience moderate to severe disability that weighs on their social lives.

-For this reason, researchers investigated how well 62 adult patients (ages 18 and older), across all disease subtypes and being treated at a Dutch clinic, took part in daily life activities.
+For this reason, researchers investigated how well 62 adults (ages 18 and older), across all disease subtypes and being treated at a Dutch clinic, took part in daily life activities.
 They looked at frequency of participation, perceived restrictions to participation, and patient satisfaction with taking part, as well as factors that appear to influence participation, using the Utrecht Scale of Evaluation Rehabilitation-Participation (USERP) questionnaire.

 Participation frequency scores were similar across patients with early-onset SMA (type 1, 2, and 3a), and across those with late onset SMA (including types type 3b and 4) — although early-onset patients expressed greater restrictions on both a social and professional level — from exercising or working/attending school, to visiting family and friends, the study found.